-Muslims Turn to Christ in Unprecedented Numbers Pt.
-1
+Muslims Converting to Christianity in Unprecedented Numbers Part 1

 The Islamic State has been filling the headlines for a long time and filling the hearts of many people in the Middle East with fear.
 But in the midst of all this, the church in the Middle East is showing the love of Christ to those who fled their homes.
-Muslims in the Middle East are turning to Jesus in unprecedented numbers.
+In the Middle East, Muslims converting to Christianity is now happening on a large scale.

-Before the war, it was rare that a Muslim would become a follower of Jesus Christ.
+Before the war, it was rare to hear stories of Muslims converting to Christianity.
 The war has changed everything.
 According to one of the Christian workers of a church in Lebanon, many new converts say they had their doubts about Islam before they converted.
 “Doubt is many times the key to start a change,” says the church worker.

 We meet with Amir*, Rasha* and their two children, who fled from Homs.
 Proof of the extraordinary change lies in her arms sleeping — a five-month-old baby girl with the very Christian name Christina.